couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

         <tr>
             <td>\Couchbase\DmlFailureException</td>
             <td>
-                The SDK will detect underlying error that caused the query to fail and throw specific exception.
+                The SDK will detect the underlying error that caused the query to fail and throw the specific exception.
                 <ul>
                     <li>\Couchbase\Exception\CasMismatchException</li>
                     <li>\Couchbase\Exception\DocumentExistsException</li>